brimdata/zed/docs/language/operators/README.md

 As previously noted, until [zed/2815](https://github.com/brimdata/zed/issues/2815) is addressed, explicit entries must be provided in the `[field-list]` in order to copy values from the opposite input into the joined results.
-This can be cumbersome if your goal is to copy over many fields and/or you don't know the names of all desired fields.
+This can be cumbersome if your goal is to copy over many fields or you don't know the names of all desired fields.

 One way to work around this limitation is to specify `this` in the field list